 India and Australia share general good relations, both countries bound by the same ethos of democracy and pluralism.
 Both countries were part of the British Empire and are currently members of the British Commonwealth.
 There are many commonalities such as the English language and the love for the game of cricket, which bring the people of both countries together.
 In this article, you can read about the relations between India and Australia in terms of political, economic, commercial, cultural, military and sporting ties.
 India’s foreign relations with other countries is an important part of the UPSC syllabus, in the International Relations segment.
-You can be asked questions in both the IAS mains and the prelims based on India’s foreign relations.
+You can be asked questions in both the UPSC Mains and the prelims based on India’s foreign relations.

 India Australia relations background